MFahim-Data/Full-Stack-Data-Analytics/README.md

 <br>

 **Problem:**
-Using Tableau, I was required to create a series of visualisations to explore global health trends, including:
+Using Tableau, I created a series of visualisations to explore global health trends, including:
 - life expectancy by continent
 - life expectancy trends over time
 - population distribution by gender